-(8.23) can be solved for math: T_0 with an iterative :Ralphson-Newton method, which usually converges very quickly in less that 10 :iterations.
-In these equations, $\rho{\rm air}$ is the air density :(parameter SEAICE_rhoAir), math: C_E is the ice-ocean transfer :coefficient for sensible and latent heat (parameter SEAICE_dalton), Λ_v and Λ_f are the latent heat
+(8.21) can be solved for T_0 with an iterative Ralphson-Newton method, which usually converges very quickly in less that 10 iterations.
+In these equations, ρ{air} is the air density (parameter SEAICE_rhoAir), C_E is the ice-ocean transfer coefficient for sensible and latent heat (parameter SEAICE_dalton), Λ_v and Λ_f are the latent heat of vaporization and fusion, respectively (parameters SEAICE_lhEvap and SEAICE_lhFusion), and c_p is the specific heat of air (parameter SEAICE_cpAir).
+For the latent heat Q{LH} a choice can be made between the old polynomial expression for saturation humidity $q{sat}(T_0)$ (by setting useMaykutSatVapPoly to .TRUE.) and the default exponential relation approximation that is more accurate at low temperatures.

 In the zero-layer model of Semtner (1976) [Sem76], the conductive heat flux depends strongly on the ice thickness h.
 However, the ice thickness in the model represents a mean over a potentially very heterogeneous thickness distribution.
-In order to parameterize a sub-grid scale distribution for heat flux computations, the mean ice thickness h is split into N thickness categories H_n that are equally distributed between 2h and a minimum imposed ice thickness of $5 \, \mathrm{cm}$ by $H_n = \frac{2n-1}{7} \, h$ for $n \in [1, N]$.
+In order to parameterize a sub-grid scale distribution for heat flux computations, the mean ice thickness h is split into N thickness categories H_n that are equally distributed between 2h and a minimum imposed ice thickness of 5 cm by $H_n = \frac{2n-1}{7}h$ for $n \in [1, N]$.
 The heat fluxes computed for each thickness category are area-averaged to give the total heat flux (see Hibler 1984 [Hib84]).
 To use this thickness category parameterization set SEAICE_multDim to the number of desired categories in data.seaice (7 is a good guess, for anything larger than 7 modify SEAICE_SIZE.h).
 Note that this requires different restart files and switching this flag on in the middle of an integration is not advised.
-As an alternative to the flat distribution, the run-time parameter SEAICE_PDF (1D-array of length nITD) can be used to prescribe an arbitrary distribution of ice thicknesses, for example derived from observed distributions (Castro-Morales et al. 2014 [CMKL+14]).
+As an alternative to the flat distribution of ice thicknesses, for example derived from observed distributions (Castro-Morales et al. 2014 [CMKL+14]).
 In order to include the ice thickness distribution also for snow, set SEAICE_useMultDimSnow = .TRUE. (this is the default); only then, the parameterization of always having a fraction of thin ice is efficient and generally thicker ice is produced (see Castro-Morales et al. 2014 [CMKL+14]).